sokqa/reptile-riddles-e2e-test/exploratory_testing/exploratory_charter.md

 ## Test Objectives

+- Tester's first look at product; should provide observations of a pair of fresh eyes
+- Tester to obtain basic knowledge of product as a preparatory step to creating automated tests

+## Test Description

 Time-boxed exploratory testing of main app functionalities:
 - User management (registration, login)
 - Quiz management (CRUD operations)